 With that said, you can figure a few things out by looking at who will give you the degree.
-If your program is in a College of Science or College of Health Related Professions, there’s a decent chance that the degree you end up with will be a BS.
-Likewise, a College of Liberal Arts or College of Humanities degree will likely be a BA.
+If your program is in a College of Science or College of Health Related Professions, there’s a decent chance you will earn a Bachelor of Science degree.
+Likewise, a College of Liberal Arts or College of Humanities will likely award a Bachelor of Arts degree.
 If you’re not sure what kind of degree you will receive, it never hurts to ask.

 Which Should I Choose?

 Your first choice should always be considering what’s the norm in your field.
-If most people in your field have a BS, you’ll want to go after the BS.
+If most people in your field have a BS degree, you’ll want to complete the BS degree program.
 There is usually a good reason, generally, one that’s coursework related, and you don’t want to go against the grain when you graduate.
 If there’s not a norm to which you can adhere, this means that the degree, in general, is more valuable than that which you learned.

 If there’s no norm, look at the graduate program requirements.
-If you want to move on to a higher degree, you should see both whether the degree requires a BA or a BS, as well as what most applicants possess.
-This is a good way to consider your future career prospects, as most high-paying jobs now require you to have a post-Bachelors degree.
+If you want to move on to a higher degree, you should see both whether the degree requires a BA or a BS, as well as what most prospective students possess.
+This is a good way to consider your future career prospects, as most high-paying jobs now require you to have a post-Bachelor’s degree.

 Finally, consider your own strengths.
-If you’re more interested in research and writing, there’s a good chance you’ll be better suited for a BA.
-If you’re more interested in real-world applications and coming up with groundbreaking theories, a BS might be more suitable.
+If you’re more interested in research and writing, there’s a good chance you’ll be better suited for a Bachelor of Arts degree program.
+If you’re more interested in real-world applications and coming up with groundbreaking theories, a Bachelor of Science degree might be more suitable.
 In either case, your own strengths will help you succeed.